Data Engineer Take-Home Tests Are Unpaid Work: Fight Back

-I spent a full weekend building an end-to-end pipeline for a Series B startup's data engineer take-home assignment.
+One DE spent a full weekend building an end-to-end pipeline for a Series B startup’s data engineer take-home assignment.
 Ingestion layer, transformation logic, data quality checks, orchestration config, documentation.
-Somewhere around 14 hours of work.
-I submitted it Sunday night.
-Monday morning I got a form rejection.
+Roughly 14 hours.
+Submitted Sunday night.
+Monday morning, a form rejection.
 No feedback.
 No code review.
 No explanation.
-Three weeks later, a friend who worked there told me they'd shipped a pipeline that looked suspiciously similar to what I'd built.
-I don't know if they used my code.
-I do know they kept it.
+Three weeks later, a friend who worked there mentioned the team had shipped a pipeline that looked suspiciously similar.
+No proof the code was reused.
+Just that they kept it.

-That was years ago.
-The problem has gotten worse, not better.
+That story is years old.
+The pattern has gotten worse, not better.

-Here's the pattern.
-You pass a recruiter screen.
-You pass a hiring manager chat.
-Then you get "the assignment."
-It's framed as a data engineering technical assessment, something to evaluate your skills in a realistic setting.
-The prompt reads like a consulting engagement: build a data pipeline that ingests from these three sources, model the data for analytics, set up orchestration, handle error cases, write tests, document your design decisions.
-"Should take about 4 hours."
+The funnel: candidate passes a recruiter screen, passes a hiring manager chat, then gets “the assignment.”
+It is framed as a data engineering technical assessment to evaluate skills in a realistic setting.
+The prompt reads like a consulting engagement: build a data pipeline that ingests from these three sources, model the data for analytics, set up orchestration, handle error cases, write tests, document design decisions.
+“Should take about 4 hours.”

 It never takes 4 hours.
 About 25% of companies still use take-home assessments lasting 2 to 8 hours.
-That's what they claim.
-The reality is that time limit enforcement doesn't work; candidates who put in more hours gain a competitive advantage, which means everyone ends up spending a weekend on it.
-You're not being evaluated on a 4-hour effort.
-You're competing against people who spent 15.
+That is the claim.
+The reality is that time limit enforcement doesn’t work; candidates who put in more hours gain a competitive advantage, which means everyone ends up spending a weekend on it.
+The candidate isn’t being evaluated on a 4-hour effort.
+They are competing against people who spent 15.

-And here's the part nobody says out loud: the company keeps your code regardless of outcome.
+The part nobody says out loud: the company keeps the code regardless of outcome.
 Every submission.
 Every architecture diagram.
 Every data model.
-Win or lose, they have your work.
+Win or lose, they have the work.

 The data engineer interview process in 2026 exists in a weird space.
 The market has shifted hard.
 Candidate-to-job ratios dropped from 10 candidates per open role to roughly 2.5.
-That should mean companies are competing for you.
+That should mean companies are competing for candidates.
 In some ways, they are.
-In other ways, they're squeezing harder because every hire matters more.
+In other ways, they are squeezing harder because every hire matters more.

 Enterprise time-to-hire for data engineers sits at 60 to 90 days.
-That's not because companies are being thorough.
-It's because they've stacked the process with multiple rounds, each one extracting more uncompensated work.
-The take-home is the most egregious layer, but it's rarely the only one.
-You might also get a system design round, a SQL assessment, a behavioral panel, and a "meet the team" that's actually another technical evaluation.
+Not because companies are being thorough.
+Because they have stacked the process with multiple rounds, each one extracting more uncompensated work.
+The take-home is the most egregious layer, but rarely the only one.
+A loop might also include a system design round, a SQL assessment, a behavioral panel, and a “meet the team” that is actually another technical evaluation.

-Meanwhile, AI has made the take-home even more pointless as an evaluation tool.
-Take-home projects only show the candidate's final output; interviewers have zero visibility into the candidate's actual process.
+AI has made the take-home even more pointless as an evaluation tool.
+Take-home projects only show the candidate’s final output; interviewers have zero visibility into the candidate’s actual process.
 Did they struggle with the data modeling and work through it?
 Did they paste the whole thing into an LLM?
-You can't tell.
+Can’t tell.
 The hiring signal from take-home projects is degrading fastest under AI.
-Live interviews are more valuable now because they let you observe how someone thinks and how they use tools in real time.
+Live interviews are more valuable now because they reveal how someone thinks and how they use tools in real time.

 So the assessment doesn’t even do what it claims to do.
 It doesn’t reliably evaluate skill.
 What it does reliably produce is free, production-usable pipeline code.